 This perming kit protects your hair from dryness and frizz because it comes with a pre-perm conditioner to keep hair soft and protected.

-It also comes with a very handy curl chart at the back by recommending what size rods to use for what type of curls you’d want.
+It also comes with a curl chart at the back which recommends what size rods to use for what type of curls you’d want.

 Inside the kit is:

 - Leave-in Conditioner